ccdaisy/Spiral-Knights-Model-Converter/README.md

 The current code in the repository **is** up to date (As compared to my eclipse workspace).

-The latest release is stable, HOWEVER THE CODE IN THE REPOSITORY IS NOT STABLE (This means you can still download from Releases and be fine)
+The latest release is stable, **however the code in the repository is not stable** (This means you can still download from Releases and be fine)

 #TODAY IS A BIG DAY!